speedxx/terminal/README.md

 > **terminal-reports**

 **This is used for reports and tickets**.
 If there is no reports channel, all tickets and reports will go to the channel the report has taken place in.

+If the bot doesn't respond to a certain command, **make sure it has all necessary server permissions.**